The Cava Corgi is a designer hybrid breed that brings together the Cavalier King Charles Spaniel and the Pembroke Corgi.

 There are different things that can influence the price of Cava Corgi puppies.

-Clearly, the standard of breeder that you use will affect the price while the pedigree of the parents also has a major impact.
+The standard of breeder that you use will affect the price while the pedigree of the parents also has a major impact.

 Finally, your location can also change what you pay as it all fits in with the concept of supply and demand.